 Surprisingly, E. Gadd appears in this map, but you can't talk to him, as he does nothing.
 What is very strange is that E. Gadd does not appear when using the Action Replay code.
 The doors are in the same position as the last two maps, and the room with the King Boo painting is the same from its appearance in the other galleries (Map7 and Map5).
 Because of the lanterns and the texture of the wall, this map might originally have been intended to have more of a crude and 'underground' look, rather than bright and flashy.
 Some of the textures, such as the brown wall, can be found in the training room.
 That could mean the Training Room was made around the same time as this version of the Gallery and was never changed.
 The model of the holes with dirt inside them, not shown in the photo, is also found in the training room.

 Using another replacement code to replace the original with this gallery, the ghosts Vincent Van Gore and Boolossus are not present.

 Add a code for the Japanese version.

-A simple debug mode is present in the game, accessible by using the Action Replay code UH8N-EMX9-5BXTY GYXM-ZBFW-F4RDC (PAL) or 4W86-70XA-WTN2Y MWC5-2BBB-FXB7E (NTSC/US).
+A simple debug mode is present in the game, accessible by using the Action Replay code UH8N-EMX9-5BXTY GYXM-ZBFW-F4RDC (EU) or 4W86-70XA-WTN2Y MWC5-2BBB-FXB7E (US/JP).
 However, the Japanese text will not display correctly unless playing the Japanese version.

 The debug mode brings up an info display in the top-left corner of the screen.
 The first line is a counter of how many milligrams of dust are in the Poltergust 3000 (lowered by exhausting dust), the second is labeled "Aura" or "Spiritual Energy" and displays the number of ghosts captured (including both portrait ghosts and normal enemy ghosts), the third is labeled "Water", and the fourth is labeled "Heart".